DigitalHealthZurich/MDR_Guideline/md_sites/technicaldoc_4.md

 - Summary of how conformity is achieved (design features, risk controls, testing, etc.).
 - Reference to supporting evidence (design documents, risk management file, test reports, clinical evaluation, IFU, etc.).

-This document is not static — it must be updated if design changes, intended purpose modifications, or regulatory changes affect any of the documented compliance strategies.
+This document must remain aligned with all changes to the device, and it requires updates if design modifications, regulatory changes, or new risk assessments affect previously documented compliance.

 ---

 ## Common Challenges and Considerations

-- **Inconsistent linkage across documents**: One of the most common pitfalls is a lack of traceability between the GSPR checklist, risk management file, design documentation, and test reports.
-Consistency and clear cross-referencing are essential.
+- **Maintaining consistency across documentation**: One frequent issue is a lack of clear alignment between the GSPR checklist, risk management file, design documentation, and clinical evaluation.
+Consistency across these files is essential for demonstrating a coherent and complete compliance strategy.

-- **Determining applicability**: For some devices, certain GSPR clauses may not apply.
-It is critical to provide clear, well-justified explanations for any exclusions to avoid challenges during notified body reviews.
+- **Defining applicability correctly**: Not every GSPR requirement applies to every device.
+Manufacturers must clearly document when a requirement does not apply and provide a technical and regulatory justification.
+Vague or unsubstantiated exclusions are often questioned during notified body reviews.

-- **Over-reliance on standards**: While harmonized standards (e.g., ISO 10993 for biocompatibility) help demonstrate conformity, manufacturers must explicitly link those standards to specific GSPR clauses and document how the standard was applied to the device.
+- **Linking to harmonized standards**: While the use of harmonized standards can simplify the demonstration of conformity, manufacturers should explicitly show how these standards map to specific GSPR clauses.
+A reference to a standard alone is insufficient; clear explanations and evidence showing how the standard addresses specific safety and performance requirements are needed.

-- **Managing updates**: As devices evolve, the GSPR checklist must be actively maintained to reflect design changes, new risk controls, or updated testing.
-Outdated GSPR checklists are a common finding in audits.

-- **Software-specific challenges**: For devices containing software, special attention is needed for cybersecurity, software validation, and usability under the GSPR.
-Ensure that software lifecycle documentation (aligned with IEC 62304) maps directly to the applicable safety and performance requirements.
+- **Cybersecurity and software-specific considerations**: For software devices, including software as a medical device (SaMD) or software embedded within a device, cybersecurity measures and software lifecycle documentation must align with applicable GSPR clauses.
+This includes ensuring the software meets state-of-the-art development practices, is validated appropriately, and is protected against unauthorized access and data breaches.

+- **Comprehensive clinical evaluation alignment**: The GSPR checklist must align with conclusions drawn in the clinical evaluation report (CER).
+Any safety and performance claims made in the checklist must have supporting evidence in the CER and clinical data sources.

+- **Post-market alignment and updates**: The GSPR checklist is not static and must be updated when new post-market surveillance data identifies new risks, performance limitations, or product enhancements that affect compliance with one or more GSPR requirements.

+- **Technical documentation readiness**: Clearly organized and cross-referenced technical documentation simplifies notified body reviews.
+The GSPR checklist should act as a navigational tool pointing reviewers to exact sections in the design file, risk management file, clinical evaluation, and other supporting evidence.

 ---